Illness

 s work with the health department to monitor and manage communicable disease outbreaks and coordinate prevention programs.
 Yolo County Infectious Disease Control

-Illness and Injury Guidelines
+Illness and Injury Staff Resources

-The following are guidelines for health office staff and administration to help maximize student educational/instructional time in the classroom while protecting the health and well-being of the school community and teaching students the importance of health and self-care.
+The following are resources for health office staff and administration to help maximize student educational/instructional time in the classroom while protecting the health and well-being of the school community and teaching students the importance of health and self-care.

 Injuries: A Quick Reference